-High levels of inflation with the local currency, the bolivar (VEF), can cause issues with accessing funds from Australian bank accounts.
-The 100 bolivar bank note was withdrawn from circulation in February 2017.
-Be aware that differences in exchange rates can result in much larger amounts of Australian dollars being required for small transactions.
+High levels of inflation with the local currency, the Venezuelan Bolivar, can cause issues with accessing funds from Australian bank accounts.
+The 100 Bolivar bank note was withdrawn from circulation in February 2017.
+Be aware that differences in exchange rates can result in much larger amounts of Australian Dollars being required for small transactions.

 National strikes can be called at short notice, potentially causing disruptions to air travel, public transport, banking facilities and government services.

 Border areas: Do not travel to within 80 km of Venezuela's border with Colombia due to risks from terrorist groups and cross-border political tension.
 This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas within 80 km of the border.
 Colombian terrorist groups, such as the ELN, and narcotic gangs are active along Venezuela's border with Colombia, Brazil and Guyana.
 Kidnapping for ransom in these areas has resulted in the death of hostages, including foreigners.
 The Venezuelan military conduct search and arrest operations to maintain law and order in border regions.

 Troop movements and border closures could occur at short notice.